-- rC91 If you are a BSB entity, you must ensure that (or, if you are a BSB regulated individual working within such BSB entity you must use reasonable endeavours (taking into account the provisions of Rule rC95) to procure that the BSB entity ensures that): - .1 the BSB entity has at all times a person appointed by it to act as its HOLP, who shall be a manager, - .2 the BSB entity has at all times a person appointed by it to act as its HOFA; and - .3 subject to rC92, the BSB entity does not appoint any individual to act as a HOLP or a HOFA, or to be a manager or employee of that BSB entity, in circumstances where that individual has been disqualified from being appointed to act as a HOLP or a HOFA or from being a manager or employed by an authorised person (as appropriate) by the Bar Standards Board or another Approved Regulator pursuant to its or their powers as such and such disqualification is continuing in force. - rC92 Rule rC91.3 shall not apply where the BSB entity obtains the express written consent of the Bar Standards Board to the appointment of a person who has been disqualified before they are appointed. - rC93 If you are a manager or employee, you must not do anything to cause (or substantially to contribute to) a breach by the BSB entity or by any BSB authorised individual in it of their duties under this Handbook. - rC94 If you are a BSB entity, you must at all times have (or, if you are a BSB regulated individual working in such BSB entity you must use reasonable endeavours (taking into account the provisions of Rule rC95 to procure that the BSB entity shall have) suitable arrangements to ensure that: - .1 the managers and other BSB regulated individuals working as employees of the BSB entity comply with the Bar Standards Board's regulatory arrangements as they apply to them, as required under section 176 of the LSA; - .2 all employees: - .a are competent to carry out their duties;
+- rC91 If you are a BSB entity, you must ensure that (or, if you are a BSB regulated individual working within such BSB entity you must use reasonable endeavours (taking into account the provisions of Rule rC95) to procure that the BSB entity ensures that): - .1 the BSB entity has at all times a person appointed by it to act as its HOLP, who shall be a manager, - .2 the BSB entity has at all times a person appointed by it to act as its HOFA; and - .3 subject to rC92, the BSB entity does not appoint any individual to act as a HOLP or a HOFA, or to be a manager or employee of that BSB entity, in circumstances where that individual has been disqualified from being appointed to act as a HOLP or a HOFA or from being a manager or employed by an authorised person (as appropriate) (i) by the Bar Standards Board and included on the Bar Standards Board's list of disqualified persons, or (ii) by another Approved Regulator or licensing authority pursuant to its powers as such and such disqualification is continuing in force. - rC92 Rule rC91.3 shall not apply where the BSB entity obtains the express written consent of the Bar Standards Board to the appointment of a person who has been disqualified before they are appointed. - rC93 If you are a manager or employee, you must not do anything to cause (or substantially to contribute to) a breach by the BSB entity or by any BSB authorised individual in it of their duties under this Handbook. - rC94 If you are a BSB entity, you must at all times have (or, if you are a BSB regulated individual working in such BSB entity you must use reasonable endeavours (taking into account the provisions of Rule rC95 to procure that the BSB entity shall have) suitable arrangements to ensure that: - .1 the managers and other BSB regulated individuals working as employees of the BSB entity comply with the Bar Standards Board's regulatory arrangements as they apply to them, as required under section 176 of the LSA; - .2 all employees: - .a are competent to carry out their duties;